 The roof embraces sustainable design principles in several important ways; rainwater is harvested from it for grey water use; roof-mounted PV panels generate power for on-site use and the warm roof build-up completes the building’s high performing thermal envelope, reducing demand on mechanical systems.

-- 6 Green Star – Office Design (NZGBC).
-Built rating currently processing.
+- 6 Green Star – Office As Built (NZGBC)

 - Energy consumption 96kWh/m²/year